BabylonJS/Documentation/content/communityExtensions/Unity/01_ScriptComponents.md

 ### Component Tags

 The component tags support additional object tags.
-A Tag is a reference word which you can assign to one or more game bbjects.
+A Tag is a reference word which you can assign to one or more game objects.
 For example, you might define “Player” Tags for player-controlled characters and an “Enemy” Tag for non-player-controlled characters.
 You might define items the player can collect in a Scene with a “Collectable” Tag.

 Tags help you identify game objects for scripting purposes.
 They ensure you don’t need to manually add game objects to a script’s exposed properties using drag and drop, thereby saving time when you are using the same script code in multiple game objects.
 Tags are useful for triggers in Collider control scripts; they need to work out whether the player is interacting with an enemy, a prop, or a collectable, for example.